What is Landed Cost?

 With OFX’s online seller account, you’d only pay $30, so you’d save $50 in margins.
 Your landed cost would be $630, and your profits would be $1,370.

 Multiply that same sale 100 times, and you’ll end up saving $5,000, which is nothing to sneeze at.
-But the added bonus of working with OFX is getting access to a suite of tools so you can minimize your exposure to currency volatility.
+But the added bonus of working with OFX is getting access to a suite of tools so you can minimise your exposure to currency volatility.
 Most marketplaces don’t let you do that.
 With us, you can lock in a great rate for up to 12 months to keep your cash flow running smoothly.
 Plus we offer receiving accounts in 7 currencies: USD, GBP, HKD, JPY, AUD, CAD and EUR.

 Even if you don’t make any other changes to the way you do business, you could save thousands by using OFX.
 It’s simple, it’s straightforward, and it could be just what your e-commerce business needs to get ahead.